Kamala Harris kick-starts presidential run pushing 'Medicare for All,' free education

 KAMALA HARRIS, HITTING 2020 TRAIL, FACES TOUGH QUESTIONS OVER PROSECUTOR RECORD

-"'For the People' meant fighting for a more fair criminal justice system at the height of the war on drugs by creating a first-of-its-kind initiative to allow first-time offenders to get skills and job training instead of jail time -- at a time when reentry and prevention and redemption were not in the vocabulary or mindset of most district attorneys," Harris says.
+"'For the People' meant fighting for a more fair criminal justice system at the height of the war on drugs by creating a first-of-its-kind initiative to allow first-time offenders to get skills and job training instead of jail time -- at a time when reentry and prevention and redemption were not in the vocabulary or mindset of most district attorneys," said Harris, who added that American's criminal justice system "needs massive reform."

 Harris is among the first major Democrats to jump into what is expected to be a crowded 2020 presidential contest.
 Sens.
 Elizabeth Warren of Massachusetts and Kirsten Gillibrand of New York have announced exploratory committees.
 Former Maryland Rep. John Delaney and Julian Castro, federal housing chief under President Barack Obama and a former San Antonio mayor, already are in the race.